 I would like to suggest that in order to help clients we need to hold in mind the nature of escape.
 It is not about a desire to self-destruct.
-Apart from the potential to pathologise, this idea misses the central purpose of escape – to limit or stop the patterns of thinking about self that give rise to difficult feelings about self- such as I am a failure, I am unlovable etc. We need to help clients identify and change relational patterns that give rise to these feelings and assist them develop more helpful relationships with themselves and others, and thereby reduce the need to escape.
+Apart from the potential to pathologise, this idea misses the central purpose of escape – to limit or stop the patterns of thinking or relating with others that give rise to difficult feelings about self- such as I am a failure, I am unlovable etc. We need to help clients identify and change relational patterns that give rise to these feelings and assist them to develop more helpful relationships with themselves and others, and thereby reduce the need to escape.
 As someone once put it:

 “It’s easy to take off your clothes and have sex.
 People do it all the time.
 But opening up your soul to someone, letting them into your spirit, thoughts, fears, future, hopes, dreams…that is being naked”.

-To learn more about using relational understandings to help support people struggling with “Chemsex” and other sexual activities which have come to feel out of control, join Robert Watson at one of the next workshops.
+To learn more about using relational understandings to help support people struggling with “Chemsex” and other sexual activities which have come to feel out of control, join Dr Robert Watson at one of the next workshops.